Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab4/scenarios.md

 ```
 ## Reinstate the old Primary, so that it can act as Standby

-Try reinstating the Old Primary.
+In the same DGMGRL session, try reinstating the Old Primary.
 It would fail, because the old Primary DB is in shutdown state.

 ```powershell
 DGMGRL> reinstate database oradb01;